ULHPC/tutorials/python/basics/README.md

 * Switch between different Python and package versions using a virtual environment.
 * Create an independent Python installation with conda.

-## Example: compute mean value
+## Example: compute standard deviation

 The first example used in this tutorial is fully inspired from [PythonCExtensions](https://github.com/mattfowler/PythonCExtensions).
-This code simply computes the mean value of an array of random numbers.
-The naïve code used to compute the mean of an array is:
+This code computes the standard deviation of an array of random numbers.
+The naïve code used to compute the standard deviation of an array is:

 ```python
 def mean(lst):